 How Plants Can Help Cholesterol

 What are stanols and sterols?
+And are oils such as canola oil good for you?
 You may have heard about plant sterols and stanols.
 These are both phytosterols, naturally found in small amounts in foods such as vegetable oils (like canola, sunflower, and olive oil), cereal grains (such as corn and rye), and nuts (like peanuts and almonds).
 They’re also in smaller amounts in avocado and fruits and vegetables like apples, banana, broccoli, cauliflower, and carrots, per a study in Atherosclerosis.

 These phytosterols possess a super power: They hold a similar molecular shape to cholesterol, allowing them the ability to compete with cholesterol for absorption in the intestine.
 This is how they may help lower levels of cholesterol in the blood.
 And when you lower cholesterol levels, your risk of heart disease also decreases.